If you are anxious about your upcoming labor and delivery, you are not alone! Here are answers to 11 of the most common childbirth questions!

 Here’s the deal… you may actually poop while you are trying to push the baby out.
 When I was pushing, I kept screaming, “I am pooping!
 I am pooping!”
 Turns out, I wasn’t actually pooping, even though I would have bet 1 million dollars that I was!

-The reason that women poop during labor is because pushing utilizes some of the same muscles we use when we go to the bathroom.
+The reason that women poop during labor is that pushing utilizes some of the same muscles we use when we go to the bathroom.
 So, stop worrying!
 It is completely natural for a woman to poop while giving birth.
 The doctors and nurses won’t even give it a second thought, so neither should you!

 How can I avoid tearing?